-The MSFHR Reach Program is designed to bring together researchers and research users* to support the dissemination of research evidence in ways that facilitate its effective uptake and potential to impact health and care.
+The MSFHR Reach Program is designed to bring together researchers and research users* to support the dissemination of research evidence, within the context of related knowledge, to facilitate its effective uptake and potential to impact health and care.

 Each award will help teams of health researchers and research users to co-develop events, activities, and/or tools to share research findings and disseminate research evidence beyond the normal researcher peer group to reach audiences who can directly use the knowledge.

 - Applications open: Early April 2019

 - Webinar: May 1 @1:30 - 2:30 p.m.
 PT